mzazon/awesome-cloud-projects/aws/batch-processing-fargate/batch-processing-fargate.md

    echo "✅ Container image built and pushed: ${CONTAINER_IMAGE_URI}"
    ```

-   Your custom container image is now available in ECR and ready for batch processing.
+   Your custom container image is now available in ECR with automated vulnerability scanning enabled.
 This image contains your business logic and will be executed by Fargate tasks when jobs are submitted to the queue.
+ECR's integration with AWS security services ensures your container images meet security compliance requirements.

 3. **Create Fargate Compute Environment**: